Four

 Look

-at your show agreement and see where you get discounts for
+at your show agreement and see where you get discounts for making

-the premium you pay for not being well planned.
-You’ll
+pay for not being well planned.
+You'll see a deadline and a price

-price after the date.
-You’ll see yet a higher premium
+before the date and an increased price after the date.
+You'll see

-for getting a service on the day of the show.
+yet a higher premium for getting a service on the day of the show.

 Keep

-miss any.
-That will ensure you minimize your surcharges.
+will ensure you minimize your surcharges.

 Keep

-special track of your shipping costs and ensure you have time
+special track of your shipping costs and ensure you have time to

-to ship ground and still make your setup deadline.
+ship ground and still make your setup deadline.

 Good

-planning will really be worth your while and can save you
+planning will really be worth your while and can save you easily

-easily 25%
+25%

 2.